hxrm/Medical_Scheme_Charges/README.md

   The mean (30.6) is close to the median (30.4), indicating symmetry.
 The standard deviation (6.09) indicates low variability.
 50% of members have a BMI between 26.29 and 34.69.
 The max value (53.1) suggests outliers are present.

 - **Children**:
   The mean (1.09) is higher than the median (1.0), suggesting a positive skew likely caused by the max value of 5 children.
 The standard deviation (1.2) indicates moderate variability.
-50% of members have between 0 and [value missing] children.
+50% of members have between 0 and 2 children.

 - **Charges**:
   The mean ($13,270) is much higher than the median ($9,382), indicating a positively skewed distribution.
 The standard deviation ($12,110) shows high variability.
 50% of members pay between $4,740 and $16,639.
 The max value ($63,770) suggests the presence of outliers.